-For gold locked up in the refractory components, especially sulphides, to be amenable to cvanidation. pretreatment is required to decompose these shielding minerals, thus liberating the gold.
-The processes that have been used commercially to pretreat refractory gold ores include roasting, pressure oxidation and bacterial oxidation (Arriagada and Osseo-Asare, 1984; Berezowsky et al., 1988; Rawlings et al., 2003; Marsden, 2006).
+For gold locked up in the refractory components, especially sulphides, to be amenable to cyanidation, pretreatment is required to decompose these shielding minerals, thus liberating the gold.
+The processes that have been used commercially to pretreat refractory gold ores include roasting, oxidation and bacterial oxidation (Arriagada and Osseo-Asare, 1984; Berezowsky et al., 1988; Marsden and House, 2006).
 Roasting involves the use of high temperature (450-750°C) to decompose sulphidic and carbonaceous materials in the presence of oxygen/air.
 The combustion reaction leads to generation of harmful gases such as sulphur dioxide and arsenic trioxide, which cause environmental problems if mishandled (Komnitsas and Pooley, 1989; Nyavor and Egiebor, 1992; Marsden and House, 2006).
-Pressure oxidation makes use of high temperature and pressure, typically 180-225°C and 1500 -3200 kPa, to decompose metal sulphides in the presence of water.
-Though this process eliminates the harmful gaseous products, it is associated with operational difficulties such as safety due to high operating temperatures and pressures, higher rates of material corrosion, and higher equipment cost (Yannopoulos, 1991; Weir and Berezowsky, 1986; Marsden and House, 2006).
+Pressure oxidation makes use of high temperature and pressure, typically 180-225°C and 1500-3200 kPa, to decompose metal sulphides in the presence of water.
+Though this process eliminates the harmful gaseous products, it is associated with operational difficulties such as safety due to high operating temperatures and pressures, higher rates of material corrosion. and higher equipment (Yannopoulos, 1991; Berezowsky et al., 1988; Marsden and House, 2006).